Oak Ridge Associated Universities: Current mission and programs

 ORAU's mission continues to be the advancement of scientific research and education.
 ORAU operates the Oak Ridge Institute for Science and Education (ORISE) under contract to the Department of Energy.
-ORISE provides operational capabilities and conducts research, education, and training in the areas of science and technology, national security, environmental safety and health, and environmental management.
+ORISE provides operational capabilities dedicated to enabling critical scientific, research, and health initiatives for the department and its laboratory system by providing world class expertise in STEM workforce development, scientific and technical reviews, and the evaluation of radiation exposure and environmental contamination.

-Health physics and epidemiology continue to be major areas of activity for ORAU and ORISE.
-Activities include radiological surveys, dose reconstruction, and health screening for workers who may have been exposed to radioactive material, beryllium, or other toxins.
-The Radiation Emergency Assistance Center/Training Site (REAC/TS) continues to operate as a part of ORISE.
-A Cytogenetics Biodosimetry Laboratory has been established within ORISE to provide capabilities for measuring radiation dose and to conduct research to improve techniques for determining the doses received by victims of radiological accidents.
+Health physics and epidemiology continue to be major areas of activity for ORAU.
+Activities include radiological surveys, dose reconstruction, and health screening for workers who may have been exposed to radioactive material, or other toxins.
+Since 1948, ORAU has also provided radiation safety and health physics training through its Professional Training Programs (PTP).

 Members

 ORAU defines two levels of membership, "sponsoring institution" and "associate member."
 Sponsoring institutions must be non-profit, accredited universities granting doctoral degrees in relevant fields ("complementary to the interests of ORAU members and/or the programs of ORAU itself"), and either among the top schools in the US by Carnegie Classification or National Science Foundation research spending, or have offered doctoral degrees in multiple STEM fields for at least five years.
 Associate members are not required to be non-profit, but must be accredited and offer graduate degrees in at least two science, engineering, or math fields; be recommended by an existing sponsoring institution or ORAU program; and receive a significant amount of NSF or other federal research funding.

-The ORAU consortium comprises more than 120 sponsoring institutions and 19 associate members, as of November 2021.
-Several institutions (28 as of November 2021) are additionally members of ORAU's Minority Serving Institutions (MSI) Research Council, created to foster "relationships between these schools" serving historically disadvantaged communities in the US "and some of the larger laboratories and research universities in America", and increase participation by members of minority communities in scientific research.
+The ORAU consortium comprises more than 150 sponsoring institutions and 26 associate members, as of April 2023.
+Several institutions (31 as of April 2023) are additionally members of ORAU's Minority Serving Institutions (MSI) Research Council, created to foster "relationships between these schools" serving historically disadvantaged communities in the US "and some of the larger laboratories and research universities in America", and increase participation by members of minority communities in scientific research.